Site icon Billing & Credentialing Cranberry Twp. (Pittsburgh)

 Payor Contracting PresentationImproper bundling in medical billing can lead to denied claims, payment delays, audits, fines, and even fraud allegations.

 As a medical billing professional, it’s crucial to understand how to bundle procedures correctly to ensure proper reimbursement while adhering to CMS guidelines.
-In this comprehensive guide, we’ll cover everything you need to know about avoiding improper bundling and staying compliant with medical billing regulations.
+In this guide, we’ll cover everything you need to know about avoiding improper bundling and staying compliant with medical billing regulations.

 Bundling 101: What is it and Why Does it Matter?